sucho-archiving/sucho-archiving.github.io/pages/orientation.md

 1. When you've claimed a URL, you'll probably want to put it into a safety checker like <https://sitecheck.sucuri.net/>to make sure it hasn't been infested with malware.
 (You may also want to protect your computer and browser with the steps mentioned in the [Safety First](https://www.sucho.org/security) page.)

-2. Visit the [Tutorials Page](https://www.sucho.org/tutorials) for more specifics on how the Internet Archive, Browsertrix, and other workflows go in more detail.
+2. Visit the [Tutorials Page](https://www.sucho.org/tutorials) for more specifics on how the Internet Archive, Browsertrix Crawler, and other workflows go in more detail.

-3. If you've got questions while working on a task, try asking in the corresponding channel (e.g. #manualwebrecorder for tasks in the Manual WebRecorder tab of the sheet).
+3. If you've got questions while working on a task, try asking in the corresponding channel (e.g. #manualwebrecorder for tasks in the Manual Webrecorder tab of the sheet).

 ### Completing a task
 If you're not sure what to do with the data when you're done with the task, and there aren't more specific directions in the instructions for the task, check out our [guide to data upload](/data-upload).
 Be sure to mark the task as done in the sheet when it's completed, and fill in any info needed there (e.g. links to the spreadsheets you created full of Internet Archive links)